keryi/meteor-in-action/README.md

 # meteor-in-action
-Got this book from a friend, read and follow the book with discipline.
+Got this book from a good friend, read and follow the book with discipline.